Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 The Hilton brand was founded in 1919 when Conrad Hilton purchased his first hotel in Texas.
-Since that time, many things have changed with the brand, including the introduction of the Hilton Honors loyalty program in 1989.
-Serving both business and leisure travelers with more than 600 properties in a total of 118 countries, Hilton is one of the world’s largest and fastest-growing hospitality companies.
+Since then, many things have changed with the brand, including the introduction of the Hilton Honors loyalty program in 1989.
+Serving both business and leisure travelers with more than 7,000 properties worldwide, Hilton is one of the world’s largest and fastest-growing hospitality companies.

-One of the many benefits of the Hilton Honors program is free breakfast (soon to be a food and beverage credit).
-For those who earn Gold status, breakfast (soon to be a food and beverage credit) is included as a benefit, among other perks.
-This can mean substantial savings, particularly in markets where dining out adds up to a material amount of spend.
+One of the many benefits of the Hilton Honors program is a food and beverage credit for those with Gold or Diamond status.
+This can offer substantial savings, particularly in markets where dining out adds up.

 Hilton Honors Elite Status Levels